-Autism Diagnostic Observation Schedule (ADOS-2) Second Edition Clinical Training - February 2014
+Autism Diagnostic Observation Schedule – 2nd Edition (ADOS-2) Clinical Training - June 2014

 Sunfield Center in collaboration with the University of Michigan School of Kinesiology is offering an Introductory Clinical Workshop on the Autism Diagnostic Observation Schedule-2nd Edition.

 Autism Diagnostic Interview – Revised (ADI-R) Training – June 2014

 In collaboration with the University of Michigan School of Kinesiology, we are also offering a Clinical Workshop on the Autism Diagnostic Interview – Revised

 By: Natalie El-Alam, Allison Salk, Rachel Christensen & Suzi Naguib, Psy.D.

 It is important that parents of a special child are aware of some of the difficulties that typically developing siblings may experience in this unique sibling relationship.
 In addition, it is also crucial that parents are cognizant of the many ways that they can support their typically developing child.

 Picky Eating and Tummy Troubles: How to Improve Mealtime for Your Child